 Our approach

 English is the art of effective thought, interpretation, and communication.
-It is the bedrock of the curriculum, developing pupils’ essential reading, writing, speaking, and listening skills; as well as their knowledge of literary concepts, social and historical contexts, and vocabulary.
+It is the bedrock of the curriculum, developing pupils’ essential reading, writing, speaking, and listening skills; and enabling them to become knowledgeable and empathetic citizens.
+Pupils will study English through distinct disciplinary concepts – story, context, figurative language, argument, grammar and vocabulary.
+The curriculum is designed to allow pupils to recognise, transfer and deepen their knowledge of English.
 Pupils read a wide range of texts from different genres, places, and time periods; considering how a range of different voices use texts to build worlds and convey their viewpoints and perspectives to different audiences.
 Using consistent and well-practised approaches, which are carefully mapped backwards from Year 13 to Year 7, pupils explore the relationships between readers and texts.
 Pupils learn to think critically about the world and what others write about it, and in turn, express their own worldview confidently and successfully.

 Exam Board